kirschbaum-development/nova-inline-relationship/README.md

 ## Supported fields

 You can use any field you can add to your Nova resource with `Field::make` syntax.
-The following fields are confirmed to work.
+The following native Nova 2.0 fields are confirmed to work.

 - Boolean Field
 - Code Field